African Safari Misadventure – #2 U.S. Passport Issues

-We were dreading the final call for passengers of Delta Airlines flight 1606, our flight, as final boarding time was quickly arriving.
+We were dreading the final call for passengers of our Delta Airlines flight 1606.
+Final boarding time was quickly arriving.
 We were sure to miss our flight and the safari.

 We all ran down the long concourse to get on the plane.
-The attendants at the x-ray machines let us in the line and we waited, like what seemed like forever, while the attendants checked all our carry-on luggage.
-After passing the x-ray machine scans we started running to the boarding gate, which was a long way away.
-We finally reached the gate.
+The attendants at the x-ray machines let us in the line and we waited.
+It seemed like forever, while the attendants checked all our carry-on luggage.
+After passing the x-ray machine scans we started running to the boarding gate.
+It was a long way away but we finally reached the gate.

 There was no line of passengers waiting to board the plane.
 The entire area was empty save one lone counter clerk.
 It seemed either the plane had left or everyone had already boarded.
 The attendant there told us to hurry and board the plane.

 They had generators and solar power used to supply electricity for the camp.
-And being out in the middle of the Serengeti with no cities or population around, except lots of wild creatures, there was no normal internet connection.
-But amazingly they had a big satellite dish and were using it to connect to the internet for communication and other purposes.
+Being in the middle of the Serengeti with no cities or population around, except lots of wild creatures, there was no normal internet connection.
+But amazingly they had a big satellite dish.
+They used it to connect to the internet for communication and other purposes.

 Almost as soon as we were buckled in our seats the pilot announced we would be taking off shortly.
 We all breathed a big sigh of relief.
-The plane took off shortly thereafter and headed for Detroit, our first stop before heading to Amsterdam in the Netherlands.
+The plane took off shortly thereafter.
+It headed for Detroit, our first stop before heading to Amsterdam in the Netherlands.